izkabrhm/frontend-nanodegree-arcade-game/README.md

 - Graphics (additional animation added when player completes a level, loses a life, loses all lifes)

 You can play the game the following [link](https://github.com/izkabrhm/frontend-nanodegree-arcade-game.git).

+Once you clone or download the game to your local directory, open index.html using your preferred web browser and start playing!!!